Prudhoe Bay, Alaska: Climate

 Prudhoe Bay, along with similar communities on the North Slope of Alaska, features a tundra climate (Köppen ET).
 Winters are long and frigid, and because the area is above the Arctic Circle, the sun does not rise during several weeks of each winter.
 Summers bring long daylight hours, with 24 hours of daylight during some summer weeks, but are still cool, being mostly between 45 and 55 F and sometimes dropping to the freezing point.

 Demographics

 Prudhoe Bay first appeared on the 1970 U.S. Census as an unincorporated village.
 It was made a census-designated place (CDP) in 1980.

-As of the 2010 United States Census, there were 2,174 people living in the CDP.
+As of the 2010 United States census, there were 2,174 people living in the CDP.
 The racial makeup of the CDP was 83.0% White, 1.9% Black, 7.5% Native American, 1.5% Asian, 0.1% Pacific Islander, 0.3% from some other race and 1.6% from two or more races.
 4.0% were Hispanic or Latino of any race.

-Prudhoe Bay oil field

-Prudhoe Bay is adjacent to the largest oil field in the United States.